microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 ##### **`[NodeID("<name>", <index> = 0)]`**
 If present the shader represents a node with the provided name.
 If present, the index parameter specifies the index into the named node array.
-If this attribute is not present the function name is the node name, and the index is `0`.
+If this attribute is not present, the function name is the node name, and the index is `0`.

 ##### **`[NodeLocalRootArgumentsTableIndex(<index>)]`**
 The specified index indicates the record index into the local root arguments table bound to the work graph.
-If this attribute is not specified and the shader has a local root signature the index defaults to an unallocated table location.
+If this attribute is not specified and the shader has a local root signature, the index defaults to an unallocated table location.

 ##### **`[NodeShareInputOf("<name>", <index> = 0 )]`**
 Share the inputs for the node specified by name and optional index with this